SysCAD Installation Instructions

 |Example Projects||Example Reports||Example PGM Files||FAQ|

-SysCAD is a 32 bit Windows application that can used with most Microsoft Windows 32bit and 64bit operating systems including Windows 8.x and Windows 10.
-Windows 10 is recommended.
+SysCAD is a 32-bit Windows application that can used with most Microsoft Windows 32-bit and 64-bit operating systems including Windows 8.x, Windows 10 and Windows 11.
+Windows 10 or 11 is recommended.
 SysCAD is not supported on Windows 7 since Microsoft for Windows 7 has ended.
 Please see OS and Software Requirements page for more detail.

 - The SysCAD download website is not the same as the basecamp file sharing site.
 See File Transfers (Basecamp).